bitsy-lang/bitsy/docs/source/nettle/index.rst

-  top                 // the circuit itself top.sum             // the register `sum` top.sum.set         // the input of the register `sum` top.sum.val         // the output of the register `sum` top.counter.out     // the output port `out` in the submodule `counter` top.counter.c.set   // the input port of the register `c` in the submodule `counter` top.counter.c.val   // the output of the register `c` in the submodule `counter` top.monitor         // the external module `monitor` top.monitor.in      // the input port `in` on the external module `monitor`
+  top                 // the circuit itself top.sum             // the register `sum` top.sum.set         // the input of the register `sum` top.sum             // the output of the register `sum` top.counter.out     // the output port `out` in the submodule `counter` top.counter.c.set   // the input port of the register `c` in the submodule `counter` top.counter.c       // the output of the register `c` in the submodule `counter` top.monitor         // the external module `monitor` top.monitor.in      // the input port `in` on the external module `monitor`